Your enrolment is your responsibility. You must be correctly enrolled by the enrolment deadline each semester.

 For current students, to apply for Recognition of Prior Learning (RPL) /credit transfers for a program, please complete the Application for Recognition of Prior Learning (RPL) Form and email it together with your supporting documentation to email@example.com.

-It is important to detail what TOP unit code you believe you might receive credit transfer for.
+It is important to detail what IMC unit code you believe you might receive credit transfer for.
 Provide the name and code of the unit from your previous institution.
-Please refer to Recognised Prior Learning Policy for more information.
+Please refer to the Recognition of Prior Learning Policy for more information.

 You can apply to have your transferred credits removed by the census date in every semester as long as the unit has not been used as prerequisites or co-requisites for any other enrolled subjects.
 You will need to provide reasons for your request and if your request is approved, you cannot have the subjects reinstated under any circumstances.